-Mariko Cappellò Before coming to the University of Victoria as a MSc student, I received my bachelor degree in geological sciences from the University of Bologna (Italy).
+Mariko Cappellò, M.Sc.
+Before coming to the University of Victoria, I received my bachelor degree in geological sciences from the University of Bologna (Italy).
 I am interested in geochronology and I am particularly fascinated by the absolute dating of geologic material as a means to better understand Earth history.
-I am currently working on a project using U-Pb high precision dating to better constrain the Ordovician-Silurian boundary from ashfalls from Anticosti Island (eastern Canada) and Sweden.
+I worked on a project using U-Pb high precision dating to better constrain the Ordovician-Silurian boundary from ashfalls from Anticosti Island (eastern Canada) and Sweden.

-Sean Gazdewich I investigate the evolution of seawater chemistry and carbon cycling in deep time.
-This work draws from concepts related to carbonate sedimentology, isotope geochemistry and chemostratigraphy.
+Sean Gazdewich, M.Sc.
+For my Master's, I investigated the evolution of seawater chemistry and carbon cycling in deep time.
+The work drew on carbonate sedimentology, isotope geochemistry and chemostratigraphy.
 Specific techniques that I employ include: core logging, sedimentary petrography, carbon and oxygen isotope mass spectrometry and numerical modelling.
-Currently, field research is being undertaken within the Western Canadian Sedimentary Basin to assess the impact of authigenic carbonate deposition on the global carbon cycle during the Late Devonian period.
+Field research was conducted in the Western Canadian Sedimentary Basin to assess the impact of authigenic carbonate deposition on the global carbon cycle during the Late Devonian.

-Dominic Fode Hi!
+Dominic Fode, Honours undergraduate Hi!
 I'm a recent graduate of the Earth Science program at University of Victoria.
 My undergraduate research and honors project focused on examining the large scale sedimentary record of Australia in a macrostratigraphic framework.
 I am interested in investigating Earth system evolution through "Big Data" and modelling approaches underpinned by investigative fieldwork.